 - a pet owner declaration.

-These papers must then be stapled together with the veterinary certificate into a single booklet.
-All pages must be numbered (for example 1 of 6 or 1 (6), ie page 1 of a total of 6 pages), and the reference number at the top right of the veterinary certificate must be written on all pages.
+These papers must then be stapled together with the health certificate into a single booklet.
+All pages must be numbered (for example 1 of 6 or 1 (6), ie page 1 of a total of 6 pages), and the reference number at the top right of the health certificate must be written on all pages.
 Lastly, the veterinarian must stamp and sign all pages.

-The animal's ID number must be in the veterinary certificate and it must match the ID marking.
-If the animal has been re-marked and therefore has two ID numbers, both must be entered in the veterinary certificate.
+The animal's ID number must be in the health certificate and it must match the ID marking.
+If the animal has been re-marked and therefore has two ID numbers, both must be entered in the health certificate.

 The certificate must be issued correctly to be valid